-Wapsie Valley FFA represented well at District Convention
+Wapsie Valley FFA represented well at district convention

-Our chapter’s President, Kalyee Kleitsch, received first gold in Job Interview Saturday and is excited about the opportunity to compete at State her senior year.
-“I am planning on getting in as much practice as I can with a lot of mock interviews.”
-She is looking forward to seeing how the Convention will be set up differently, since it will be held in Des Moines this year rather than at Iowa State University, as in previous years.
+Our chapter’s president, Kalyee Kleitsch, received first gold in Job Interview on Saturday and is excited about the opportunity to compete at state her senior year.
+“I am planning on getting in as much practice as I can with a lot of mock interviews,” she said.
+She is looking forward to seeing how the convention will be set up differently, since it will be held in Des Moines this year rather than at Iowa State University, as in previous years.

-Because of COVID-19 restrictions, all quizzes were taken in Ag classes preceding the in-person Convention.
-Everyone worked extremely hard and represented Wapsie Valley FFA very well!
-Congratulations to all who competed, and good luck to those advancing to the State Convention this April!
+Because of COVID-19 restrictions, all quizzes were taken in Ag classes preceding the in-person convention.
+Everyone worked extremely hard and represented Wapsie Valley FFA very well.

+Congratulations to all who competed, and good luck to those advancing to the State Convention this April.

 Results from Saturday are listed below: